hawkins65/solana-validator-ha-1/README.md

   # required: true
   # description:
   #   Commands and hooks to execute when the failover logic determines this validator should become active
-  #   All command and args values support Go template strings with the following data:
+  #   All command, args and env map values support Go template strings with the following data:
   #     - {{ .ActiveIdentityKeypairFile }} - Resolved absolute path to validator.identities.active
   #     - {{ .PassiveIdentityKeypairFile }} - Resolved absolute path to validator.identities.passive
   #     - {{ .ActiveIdentityPubkey }} - Active public key string from validator.identities.active